Anxiety: The Stress That Never Stops

 Symptoms also include feelings of dread, irrational fears, anxiety in social situations, insomnia, extensive self-consciousness, compulsions, and consistent self-doubt.
 As well, persistent invasive negative thoughts can impair one's ability to concentrate, make decisions.
 One of the most noticeable symptoms of Anxiety Disorders is panic attacks.

-As well, while Anxiety is a mental illness, it comes along with a host of debilitating physical symptoms as well.
+While Anxiety is a mental illness, it comes with a host of debilitating physical symptoms as well.
 These can include muscle tension, dry mouth, sweaty palms and/or feet, night terrors, night sweats, shortness of breath, heart palpitations, numbness, dizziness, headaches, nausea, and frequent indigestion which can lead to ulcers.
 Also, many with Anxiety suffer from significant restlessness and have trouble sitting still or calming down.
-Trembling, twitching is common as well.
+Trembling and twitching is common as well.

-The first step to bettering oneself and managing anxiety is to learn more about it.
-So you're on the right track.
+The first step to bettering oneself and managing anxiety is to learn more about it, so you're on the right track.
 Do a little research for yourself, learn more about why you're feeling the way you are.
 This in itself may help to subdue some anxiety.
-For example, did you know that anxiety is one of the most prevalent mental illnesses across the world?
+For example, did you know that anxiety is one of the most prevalent mental illnesses across the world, and millions of people suffer from GAD symptoms?

 Surprisingly, anxiety is more common in developed countries than those which are still developing.
-Currently, the United States is considered to be the most anxious country in the world.
+More people in these developing countries exhibit GAD symptoms while experiencing anxiety.
+Currently, the United States is considered to be the most anxious country in the world, according to the Anxiety and Depression Association of America.
 Anxiety disorders affect more than 18 percent of adults in the country.
-As well, anxiety comes along with many long-term risk factors for diabetes, heart disease, and high blood pressure problems.
+Additionally, generalized anxiety disorder comes along with many long-term risk factors for diabetes, heart disease, and high blood pressure problems.

 When individuals become anxious, it is common for breathing to speed up and even become difficult.
 This can lead to dizziness and can worsen anxiety as a whole.
 One method of controlling breathing is often called "Square Breathing."
 Upon signs of anxiety, it is important to focus on your breaths.
 First, breath in slowly through your nose, counting to four in your head.
 Hold that breath for another count of four seconds before releasing the breath slowly out through your mouth counting to four again.
 Pause for one last count of four before repeating with a breath through your nose.